opsschool/curriculum/sysadmin_101.rst

   where and how their application will run, and to make sure that Darren's team knows what they need as well.
 Darren's team may have ideas about what statistics are important to monitor.

 .. _whats-sysadmin-comparing-stories:

 Comparing Stories
 -----------------
 Did you notice any themes throughout the stories?
 How do they contrast?

-Themes that we tried to highlight include:
+Highlighted themes include:

 * **System Administrators rarely work on their own.** Some of the stories feature System Administrators who are the only "Information Technology" staff